go-gorm/gorm/documents/curd.md

 ### FirstOrCreate

-Get the first matched record, or create with search conditions.
+Get first matched record, or create a new one with given conditions (only works with struct, map conditions)

 ```go
 // Unfound